nicholaslck/nicholaslck.github.io/content/blogs/8cb1bf8e-demo-article.md

 3. Integer molestie lorem at massa
 4. You can use sequential numbers...
 5. ...or keep all the numbers as `1.`
+    1. Can you see this?
+    2. This is a sub-list
+        1. Again! another sub-list
+            1. How far can we go?

 Start numbering with offset: